Oiuhvcccxxxxxxdfffffff/VCamera/README.md

 # Scenes to be used:
 1. Protect the privacy of the camera and prevent some apps from maliciously taking pictures.
 2. Live Assistant.
-Similar to OBS, but may be better than OBS, can be used for Twitch, Youtube, Facebook, etc.
+Similar to OBS, but may be better than OBS, can be used for Twitch, Youtube, Facebook,imo, Whatsapp,etc.
 3. Entertainment among friends.
 How fun it would be to record a hilarious video to prank your friends.

 **Notice:**